-Are there possible complications from an upper endoscopy?
+Are there possible complications from a small bowel enteroscopy?

 Although serious complications are rare, any medical procedure has the potential for risks.
-Risks from an upper endoscopy include perforation, or a tear, of the lining of the stomach or esophagus, bleeding from a biopsy site, reactions to medications, heart and lung problems, and dental or eye injuries.
+Risks from an upper endoscopy include perforation, or a tear, of the lining of the stomach or esophagus, stomach or small bowel, bleeding from a biopsy site, reactions to medications, heart and lung problems, dental or eye injuries.